 Mistletoe therapy can be well combined with chemotherapy.
-Mistletoe is often given in parallel with chemotherapy to improve tolerability and to alleviate disease- and therapy-related symptoms of chemotherapy [25, 31, 41, 42, 43, 44, 45, 46, 47, 48].
+Mistletoe preparations are often given in parallel with chemotherapy to improve tolerability and to alleviate disease- and therapy-related symptoms of chemotherapy [25, 31, 41, 42, 43, 44, 45, 46, 47, 48].

 A multicentre, epidemiological comparative cohort study of 1,442 patients with primary, non-metastatic breast cancer showed that patients receiving mistletoe therapy in addition to standard therapy developed statistically significantly fewer side effects than patients receiving standard therapy alone .

 A prospective two-armed study also showed that breast cancer patients who received mistletoe therapy (Iscador M) developed significantly less nausea and vomiting symptoms induced by chemotherapy (cyclophosphamide + methotrexate + 5-fluorouracil regimen or epirubicin + cyclophosphamide regimen).
 In addition, the intake of glucocorticoids was significantly lower in the combinational group.

 In a randomized controlled three-armed study in stage IA breast cancer patients, it was shown that pain and loss of appetite in the group with chemotherapy (cyclophosphamide, adriamycin and 5-fluorouracil) plus mistletoe extracts (Helixor A, Iscador M) improved significantly compared to the control group receiving chemotherapy alone .
 An anti-nociceptive (pain-relieving) effect of Viscum album L. extracts is already known [50, 51].

 In a follow-up study there was no evidence of reduced efficacy of chemotherapy for disease-free survival with parallel administration of Iscador or Helixor up to five years after the end of therapy [46, 48].